Bug report #12264

 plugin is still creating incorrect outputs which needs to be fixed.

-#2 Updated by Janos Meszaros almost 5 years ago
+#2 Updated by Janos Meszaros about 5 years ago

 - File heatmap_sample.ZIP added